pal03377/master-thesis/thesis_typ/abstract_en.typ

   //   * Integrate the new system into the learning management system Artemis
   //   * Evaluate the quality of the feedback that the new system provides par(justify: true)[
-As educational platforms evolve to accommodate modern learning paradigms, Learning Management Systems (LMS) like Artemis have become pivotal in administering programming courses.
+As educational platforms evolve to accommodate modern learning paradigms, Learning Management Systems like Artemis have become pivotal in administering programming courses.
 However, tutors still face the time-consuming task of providing detailed feedback.
 While the recently proposed Athena system has begun to semi-automate this process for text exercises, a gap remains for programming exercises.
 The research made in this thesis aims to fill that void by adapting Athena to handle both text and programming exercises in a unified manner.

 We implement a modular design that streamlines the addition and interchangeability of feedback-generating components.
-Included in this new architecture are CoFee, the current text-exercise feedback module from Athena, and "ThemisML," a machine-learning module specialized for programming exercises.
-This revamped Athena system is then integrated into the existing Artemis platform.
+Included in this new architecture are CoFee, the current text-exercise feedback module from Athena, and a machine-learning module specialized for programming exercises.
+We integrate this new Athena system into Artemis.

-Our methodology begins with an analysis of Athena's existing framework to identify areas that could be improved.
-We then move on to design and implement a modular structure tailored to support multiple types of exercises and allow for the easy interchange of feedback modules.
-After integrating this updated Athena system into the Artemis platform, we conduct a brief evaluation to assess the quality of the automated feedback it provides.
+We analyze Athena's existing framework to identify areas of improvement.
+We then design and implement a modular structure tailored to support multiple types of exercises and allow for extending the system by adding new feedback modules.
+We conduct a brief evaluation to assess the quality of the automated feedback it provides.

-By expanding Athena's scope to cover a broader range of exercises, this thesis aims to enrich the feedback loop in programming education, thereby offering advantages to both tutors and students.
+By expanding Athena's capabilities, this thesis aims to enrich the feedback loop in programming education, thereby offering advantages to both tutors and students.
   ]

   v(1fr)